Thai Non-Immigrant B Visa Form Guidelines

 2. Permanent Address (if it is different from above)- Write your Address in your home country

-3. Names, Dates of Birth, and Places of Birth of accompanying children- If you don’t have any accompanying children leave this section blank or write N/A.
+3. Names, Dates of Birth, and Places of Birth of accompanying children- If you don’t have any accompanying children, leave this section blank or write N/A.

 Thai Non-Immigrant B Visa Form-Section Three